dbzl-project11/dbzl-project11.github.io/rules/freeAgents.md

 - Vegito (base form)

 There are, of course, other characters available as Free Agents, but aren't guaranteed to be such.
 A final list of available Free Agents will be produced each season after the team drop/add window has completed.
+Starting with the 2021 season, staff may add additional FAs to the pool using unused forms of charcters with multiple transformations.

 Other available FAs (as of the time this was posted) include the following: